privacy-scaling-explorations/nova-by-hand/part_2.md

 ## 9.2 Compressing IVC Proofs with zkSNARKs

 However, there are challenges with the IVC Proof.
 The first is the lack of zero-knowledge, as the Prover does not conceal the witness.
 The second is that the IVC Proof is not succinct.
 To overcome these issues, it has been proposed that zkSNARKs wraps that prover knows the correct IVC Proof (an IVC proof $\Pi_i$ such that $IVC.V(vk, i, z_0, z_i, \Pi_i) = 1$) within a zkSNARK.
-The Nova document employs Superspartan for this purpose.
+The Nova paper employs Superspartan for this purpose.

 # 10 Reference
 - [ZKP MOOC Lecture 10: Recursive SNARKs](https://youtu.be/0LW-qeVe6QI?si=5OHATEeT1EFKNjAS)